-Heart of the Sahara
+Heart of the Sahara: travels with the Tuareg

 What I found in Southern Algeria left me in a state of open-mouthed wonder: 72,000 square kilometers of sand and rock, colossal dune ranges, sandstone pinnacles, and otherworldly ‘rock forests’ – with barely another tourist in sight.